Muterra/doc-hypergolix/setup-1-installing.rst

 Hypergolix installation
 ===============================================================================

+Hypergolix has two parts:

+1.  the Hypergolix daemon (``pip install hypergolix``)
+2.  the Hypergolix integration (``pip install hgx``)

-Hypergolix is written in pure Python, but not all of its dependencies are.
-One dependency in particular (pycryptodome, used for password ``scrypting``) is known to cause issues with Anaconda.
-As such, we recommend installing Hypergolix into its own dedicated virtual environment, using stock Python.
+To avoid namespace conflicts in dependencies, the daemon should be run in its own dedicated Python environment.
+One dependency in particular (pycryptodome, used for password ``scrypting``) is known to cause issues with shared environments, especially Anaconda.
+If using Anaconda, be sure to ``pip install hypergolix`` within a new, **bare** environment.

-Hypergolix requires ``python>=3.5.1``.
+``hgx``, on the other hand, is a pure Python package, **including its dependencies.** As such, it is much easier to install, and you should almost always use ``hgx`` in your actual application.

 -------------------------------------------------------------------------------
 Linux